Lee Cronbach: Education and career

 Born in Fresno, California.
 His father was a Jewish silk merchant.
-At the age of 5, he scored 200 at an IQ test, and was later selected to participate in Lewis Terman's long-term study of talented children.
+At the age of 5, he scored 200 on an IQ test, and was later selected to participate in Lewis Terman's long-term study of talented children.

 Cronbach graduated from Fresno High School at age 14, but as the family could not afford to send him to a university, he graduated from Fresno State College to become a teacher.
 He received a bachelor's degree in chemistry and mathematics and later a master's degree from the University of California, Berkeley.
 Cronbach had an interest in educational and psychological measurement due to Thurstone's work on the measurement of attitudes.
 This work of Thurstone intrigued Cronbach, motivating him to complete and receive his doctorate in educational psychology from the University of Chicago in 1940.

 After teaching mathematics and chemistry at Fresno High School, Cronbach held faculty positions at the State College of Washington (now Washington State University), the University of Chicago, and the University of Illinois, finally settling at Stanford University in 1964.
 In 1956 he was elected a Fellow of the American Statistical Association.